QianqianQ/local-landmarks-map/replit.md

 ## Changelog

 Changelog:
 - June 15, 2025.
+Updated Angular to version 19.2.15 with latest TypeScript and dependencies
+- June 15, 2025.
 Removed unused static and templates folders, cleaned up Flask routes for pure API backend
 - June 15, 2025.
 Upgraded to Python 3.12.7 and updated all dependencies
 - June 14, 2025.
 Initial setup with Angular frontend integration